 Nyerere never let his people down.
 He was in the fore-front in the fight for his country’s independence.
 Aside from this, this great African hero also believed in the ability of Africans and the greatness of the continent.

 Ghana has gotten to the level of development it is today because of the effort of Kwame Nkrumah.
 Nkrumah is the first prime minister of Ghana.
 He is also the first president of the Gold Coast Country.

 Kwame Nkrumah is very popular in Africa today for his belief that Africa needs to be united.
 To press home his desire for Africa’s unity, he joined other African leaders to establish the Organisation of African Unity.
 Nkrumah died in 1972 at sixty-two years.

 This is another prolific African woman that has made a wave in Africa and the world at large.
-Maathai founded the Green Belt Movement, a civil society organisation that is primarily focused towards a greener world.
+Maathai founded the Green Belt Movement, a civil society organization that is primarily focused on a greener world.
 The movement advocated for environmental conservation and planting of trees all over the world.

 For her immense contribution to peace, democracy, and sustainable development, Maathai was awarded the Nobel Peace prize in 2004.
 She is the first African woman to win the award.
 Having suffered from ovarian cancer, Wangari Maathai died in 2011.

 Indeed, Africa’s story is gradually being changed.
 Africans in business, politics, environment, education, science, and technology are working hard to right the wrongs.

 As of today, six of the world’s fastest-growing economies are from Africa.
 This is a feat that was never possible in Africa before, but because of the brave African heroes above it has come true!
 Hopefully, in a few generations, we will look back on this period and have new African heroes to write about.